Dementia dolls are growing in popularity as a therapeutic aid to help people living with dementia.

 Although not scientifically proven, there are many anecdotal reports that dementia dolls can be a source of comfort, soothe agitation, and provide sensory stimulation.

 In this article we will look into dementia doll therapy, and how it can be used for people with dementia.

 Here’s a summary of what we’ll cover:

 - Dementia dolls can be a safe and medication-free way to soothe a person experiencing agitation because of dementia.

 - People in later stages of dementia can find dolls particularly soothing as cognition in other areas reduces.

 - Doll therapy is not scientifically tested, however there is a good deal of anecdotal evidence that it helps some people.

 - Dementia doll therapy is not suitable for every person with dementia.
-Some people may not respond positively to a doll or soft toy.

 What is dementia doll therapy?